This blog post explains how an MTA-STS policy works and how to implement it on GitHub Pages.

 2. Disabling Jekyll, GitHub Pages is powered by Jekyll, a static website generator.
 However, Jekyll does not serve folders that begin with a dot.
 In order to do so, we’ll add a single empty file called .nojekyll to the repo.

-3. Creating the MTA-STS Policy in .well-known/mta-sts.txt with the folliwing content:
+3. Creating the MTA-STS Policy in .well-known/mta-sts.txt with the following content, and make sure to list all MX records for your domain:

 version: STSv1